RD&M – Research Data & Methods

 Series of Guides “Navigating Research Data and Methods”

-“Navigating Research Data and Methods“ is a series of guides that provides short introductions and overviews of tools, methods, and other resources for digitalization research.
-The topics are aligned to the different phases of the Research Data Lifecycle: 1) Data Discovery, Study Planning & Design, 2) Data Acquisition, 3) Data Processing & Analysis, 4) Publishing, Archiving & Sharing.
+“Navigating Research Data and Methods” is a publication series that provides concise introductions and overviews of tools, methods, and other resources for digitalization research.
+The topics cover the different phases of the research data lifecycle: 1) data discovery, study planning, and design, 2) data collection, 3) data processing and analysis, and 4) publication, archiving, and sharing.

 Collecting Social Media Data